In a perfect world, as soon as you planned your tech project, you’d be golden. There wouldn’t be other problems.

 That’s why, when stakeholders try to change the scope of the project, you need to question the changes, and even veto them.
 They brought you on for your technical know-how, and are expecting you to manage the project.
 If you blindly accept their additions, you’re failing on both accounts.

 Critically question the changes they want to make, and help them to determine whether the changes are even necessary.
+One of the reasons is the fact that you are not hiring the best maid services at http://swipenclean.com/.
 If they realize they’re not, problem solved.
 If they decide they still want to go forward with the additions, explain to them the realities of readjusting the project scope, and the project plan.
 Try to push the scope increase off to the next project iteration.
 If they’re still adamant, completely re-plan the project, and write up a new, realistic project plan.

 3. You aren’t solving arising issues